 After giving careful consideration to all the evidence, the Hearing Panel determined REALTOR® B to be in violation of Article 16 by his attempt to utilize confidential MLS information to create a referral to a third broker, contrary to the intent of Standard of Practice 16-18, even though his effort to obtain the seller’s permission to do so had been unsuccessful.
 The Hearing Panel also commented that MLS information is confidential and to be utilized only in connection with the REALTOR®’s role as cooperating broker.
 The panel further commented that information received from a listing broker through the MLS should not be used to create a referral to a third broker or to create a buyer relationship unless such use is authorized by the listing broker.

 Case #16-9: Mass Media Solicitation of Business Not a Violation of the Code

 REALTOR® A designed an advertising campaign to promote his new marketing program.
-Part of REALTOR® A’s campaign included a number of advertisements in the local newspaper, and billboards placed at various well-traveled intersections around the city.
+Part of REALTOR® A’s campaign included a number of advertisements in the local newspaper, and on mobile billboards that traveled around the city.

 At the hearing held by the Professional Standards Committee to consider the complaints, REALTOR® A defended his advertising campaign by saying that the campaign was undertaken through the mass media; that it was not directed toward any particular owner; that it was not an attempt to induce property owners to breach existing listing agreements; and, therefore, was not the type of solicitation prohibited by Article 16 of the Code of Ethics.